-Integrative Studies majors are passionate doers and critical thinkers.
+Integrative studies majors are passionate doers and critical thinkers.
 No one course of study is the same.
-Our faculty support you to create a one-of-a-kind experience that provides you with the knowledge and skills necessary to find innovative solutions to real-world, complex problems and become a leader in your profession, community, and the world.
+Our faculty will help you create a one-of-a-kind experience that provides you with the knowledge and skills necessary to find innovative solutions to real-world, complex problems and become a leader in your profession, community, and the world.

-Students work closely with more than 20 full-time, nationally-award winning faculty members to chart their unique path towards a Bachelor of Arts or Bachelor of Science degree.
+Students work closely with more than 20 full-time, nationally-award winning faculty members to chart their unique path toward a Bachelor of Arts or Bachelor of Science degree.

 - CORE: (18 credits) Build an interdisciplinary foundation of study rich in liberal education, ethics and critical thinking.

 - AREA OF FOCUS : (18 credits) Investigate and engage in real-world problems and solutions.